Wanna play a game? I call dibs on going first.

 First-mover advantage can provide business credibility and acclaim.
 Since you’re the main player in a space without a existing dominant incumbent, customer identification of your product or service centers around your business – and your business only.

-The headstart gives you a clear path regarding sales, marketing, advertising, and public relations.
+The headstart gives you a clear path regarding sales, marketing, advertising, brand recognition, and public relations.
 Additional signals such as intellectual property, copyright, patents, or trademarks help bolster first-mover position.

 First-Movers Are More Likely To Be Failures

 But for every business that succeeded – however briefly – with a first-mover advantage strategy there are hundreds that failed.